sureshvenkatesan/jas_helm_install/README.md

 ### FAQs:
 How to set the artifactory's artifactory.artifactory.replicaCount to 1 ?

-To edit the replica count of a StatefulSet in Kubernetes there are multiple options:
+To edit the replicaCount of a StatefulSet in Kubernetes there are multiple options:
 **Option1:**
 You can directly  update its manifest file and then apply the changes using `kubectl apply`.